 Furthermore, demolition activities also create the largest waste streams.
 Optimised design, material choice, recycling waste construction materials can contribute significantly to a zero-CO2 embedded energy and waste strategy.

-Professor Charalampos Baniotopoulos, Dr Jian Yang, Dr Samir Dirar and Dr Bill Ling, together with their research students, are currently investigating
+Professor Charalampos Baniotopoulos, Dr Jian Yang and Dr Samir Dirar together with their research students, are currently investigating

 sustainable steel buildings;